hplt-project/OpusTrainer/README.md

 You can specify custom detokenizer languages using `custom_detok_src` and `custom_detok_trg` if the dataset you're reading from has been tokenized by the Moses tokenizer.
 This can be helpful to do for languages that do not use spaces to delimit words.
 The default tokenisation strategy is splitting/joining by spaces.

-The `spm_vocab` option can be used to recompute the alignment info to match the tokenisation from the sentencepiece vocabulary.
+The `spm_vocab_src`,`spm_vocab_trg` options can be used to recompute the alignment info to match the tokenisation from the sentencepiece vocabulary.
 This is mostly useful for Marian, which takes untokenised input but expects the alignment info to match the sentencepiece tokenisation it performs.
-Note that at the moment alignment info is only produced when `spm_vocab` is given.
+Note that at the moment alignment info is only produced when `spm_vocab*` are given.

 The format for telling the translation model the intention to translate a word in a certain way can be controlled by `template`.
 Here `{src}` and `{trg}` are replaced by the selected words from the source and target side of the sentence pair.